 General Harry W.O.
 Kinnard’s Naïveté in Pleime Campaign

-General Kinnard, 1st Air Cavalry Division, was a very proud man, when he lead his newly created 1st Air Cavalry Division into Viet Nam.
+General Kinnard, 1st Air Cavalry Division, was a very proud man when he leads his newly created 1st Air Cavalry Division into Viet Nam.
 He told Alexander Cochran in a 1984 interview:

 Within several hours after I arrived in Vietnam, General Westmoreland told me that he wanted to split the division into three separate brigades at great distances apart throughout all of Vietnam.
 I knew that I had to oppose this very strongly – and I did so by explaining the rudiments of the air assault organization and concept of employment.
 He had not known this because he was not in the States during the air assault testing.